 Serum tumor markers in testicular germ cell tumors

-Surgical management of advanced testicular germ cell tumors
+Approach to surgery following primary treatment for advanced testicular germ cell tumors

 Testicular intratubular germ cell neoplasia, unclassified (testicular carcinoma in situ, testicular intraepithelial neoplasia)